-The Group's claims to the titles to investment and development properties may be subject to challenge in certain cases, and permits in relation to such properties may have been obtained in breach of applicable laws in which the Group operates are complicated and often ambiguous and/or contradictory and the relevant registries may not be reliable.
+The Group's claims to the titles to investment and development properties may be subject to challenge in certain cases, and permits in relation to such properties may have been obtained in breach of applicable laws

+It may be difficult or, in certain cases, impossible for the Group to establish with certainty that the title to a property has been vested in a relevant Group company due to the fact that real estate laws in Poland and other jurisdictions in which the Group operates are complicated and often ambiguous and/or contradictory and the relevant registries may not be reliable.
 For example, under the laws of Poland, transactions involving real estate may be challenged on many grounds, including where the seller or assignor to a given property did not have the right to dispose of such property, for a breach of the corporate approval requirements by a counterparty or a failure to register the transfer of a title in an official register, when required.
 Also, even if a title to real property is registered, it may still be contested.
 Therefore, there can be no assurance that the Group's claim to a title would be upheld if challenged.
 Further, it is possible that permits, authorisations, re-zoning approvals or other similar decisions may have been obtained in breach of applicable laws or regulations.
 Such matters would be susceptible to subsequent challenge.
 Similar issues may arise in the context of compliance with privatisation procedures and auctions related to the acquisition of land leases and development rights.
 It may be difficult, or impossible, to monitor, assess or verify these concerns.
 If any of these permits, authorisations, re-zoning approvals or other similar requirements were to be challenged, this may have a material adverse effect on the Group's business, financial condition, results of operations.